czross/info498-emtdoc/README.md

 # EmtDoc
-INFO 498.
+##INFO 498
 This is an app that helps EMT and hospitals in patient care.
-## By
-Litthideth Phansiri  Peter Lu  Changming Feng  Hanzhen Yi  Christopher Ross

 ## Personas
 ### The EMT
 * Needs to be able to send info to hospital while in route
 * Track patient information easily
-Have a device that can be used easily with one hand
+* Have a device that can be used easily with one hand

 ### The Hospital
 * Needs to get Patient information before arrival to have best prep
 * Able to get a holistic record of what assessments were made and the results